Content Creators

 To create a new Linked Wearable follow these steps:

-Creating Linked Wearables One By One #
+Adding Wearables to the Linked Wearables Collection - One by One #

 It’s possible to, as it already happens with standard wearables, upload your wearables’ 3D models one by one.